scoconno/scoconno.github.io/self/selfconsciousness/notes.md

 ## Self-Knowledge

+We have a peculiar capacity to attend to our minds, to shift our awareness to different mental states.
+To illustrate this capacity, try out a simple yoga technique called yoga nidra described in this video.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/b1ruq-2Rr7Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The technique asks us to shift our awareness to various mental states, and when practiced systematically for long enough, it promises a great degree of mental well being.
+The technique works by systematically bringing our awareness to all our mental states, whether it is what we are hearing, what we are smelling, how we are breathing, what are body parts feel like, etc. At each step, we try to focus exclusively on some mental state.
+At the next step, we shift our awareness to a new mental state.
+The technique is useful for us because it illustrates two important things:

+1. There are mental states we are currently aware of and mental states that we are not currently aware of.
+2. We can become aware of mental states that we are not currently aware of; we can cease to be aware of those that we are currently aware of.

+1 and 2 comprise the phenomenon of self-knowledge, the fact that humans have a capacity to gain insight and knowledge of their own minds.
+Our interest is how this is possible.
+How do we become aware of mental states that we were not previously aware of?
+In other words, how are humans able to use the technique described in this video?

-There are mental states we are aware of and mental states that we are not.
-How is this possible?
-This is the problem of self-knowledge, of how we can gain knowledge of our minds.
-The problem arises because of an apparent distinction between **first order mental states**--roughly those states about our body and the external world--and **second order mental states**--roughly, those states about our first order mental states.
+## First and second order mental states

+Self-knowledge requires that there are both **first order mental states**--roughly those states about our body and the external world--and **second order mental states**--roughly, those states about our first order mental states.
+This distinction between these two orders of mental states is key to this week's topic, so it is important to get clear on it.

 First order mental states:
 : States that are not about the mind, including states that are about the external world, e.g., seeing a tree, hearing music, etc.